5 Fun And Easy Kiddie Activities With Cartons

-Are you planning on weaning your child from the TV and tablet?
-Here are 5 fun kiddie activities with cartons.
+Plan to wean your child from the TV and tablet?
+Here are super fun crafts to try with the kids.

 Kiddie activities with cartons are the most effective and cheapest tool to hone your children’s creativity.

-This is especially useful if you're trying to wean your children off the TV and the tablet.
+This is especially useful if you are trying to wean your children off the TV and digital devices such as tablets.

 Here’s sharing with you 5 fun kiddie activities with cartons, taken from the book 365 Activities for Toddlers by Di Hodges.